This year has certainly been one we won't forget.

 Discuss your financial situation with your spouse.

-Everyone should be willing to change their saving and spending habits during uncertain times.
+Every member of the family must know the true financial condition of the family and be willing to change their saving and spending habits during uncertain times.

 6. Be with your kids

 Spend time teaching your kids about the importance of financial literacy, as well as building the right habits and attitude.

 Take time out to read and write with them.

 Aside from education, enjoy activities like cooking, exercising and meditating.

 While social distancing might prevent this physically, you can use this time to reconnect in other ways.

 Call them or show them how to use Skype, Zoom or something similar.